 We used worldwide governance indicators from the World Bank to capture governance risk (Kaufmann et al. 2011).
-The indicators include six scaled measures: voice and accountability; political stability and absence of violence; government effectiveness; regulatory quality; rule of law; and control of corruption (see Table S1 for definitions).
-We chose these indicators because evidence suggests that they reliably predict protected area effectiveness (Barnes et al. 2016) and state investment and efforts for biodiversity conservation (Coetzer et al. 2014).
-For each country, we used a mean of annual averages of all six measures (Baynham-Herd et al. 2018) (Figure S1).
+The indicators include six scaled measures: voice and accountability; political stability and absence of violence; government effectiveness; regulatory quality; rule of law; and control of corruption (definitions in Appendix S1).
+We chose these indicators because they reliably predict protected area effectiveness (Barnes et al. 2016) and state investment in biodiversity conservation (Coetzer et al. 2014).
+For each country, we used a mean of annual averages of all six measures (Baynham-Herd et al. 2018) (Appendix S2).

-Land use risk
+Land-use risk

 We used a global land systems map produced by Kehoe et al. (2017) to incorporate the risk of land-use change.
-This map is based on a global land systems map for the year 2000 (Asselen & Verburg 2012) at a 9.25 km2 spatial resolution but is refined based on recent land-cover and land-use datasets to a spatial resolution of 1 km2.
-Kehoe et al. (2017) further estimated the impact of land use and land use intensity on biodiversity, with data originating from the PREDICTS project (Hudson et al. 2014).
-They first matched their land-systems classes to varying intensity levels for each land use type (for detailed conversion table, see Asselen & Verburg 2012).
-This allowed Kehoe et al. (2017) to calculate average biodiversity loss per land system (relative to an unimpacted standard) by taking the mean model estimates of biodiversity loss per land use intensity class from previous work (Hudson et al. 2014).
+This map is based on a global land systems map for the year 2000 (Asselen & Verburg 2012) at a 9.25-km2 spatial resolution, but we refined it based on recent land-cover and land-use datasets to a spatial resolution of 1 km2.
+Kehoe et al. (2017) further estimated the impact of land use and land-use intensity on biodiversity with data originating from the PREDICTS project (Hudson et al. 2014).
+They matched their land-systems classes to varying intensity levels for each land-use type (detailed conversion table in Asselen and Verburg [2012]).
+This allowed Kehoe et al. (2017) to calculate average biodiversity loss per land system (relative to an unaffected standard) by taking the mean model estimates of biodiversity loss per land-use-intensity class from previous work (Hudson et al. 2014).
 The result gives average relative biodiversity gain or loss per land-system class.
-Here, we used their modelled mean estimates (following Newbold et al. (2015)) of relative percent biodiversity change for each land-system class for species abundance as a measure of the land use pressure (Figure S2).
+We used their modeled mean estimates (following Newbold et al. [2015]) of relative percent biodiversity change for each land-system class for species abundance as a measure of the land-use pressure (Appendix S3).

 Climate risk

 We used velocity of climate change, which is an instantaneous measurement of how projected temperature increases translate to horizontal climate velocity on the landscape (Loarie et al. 2009).
-It is an integration of both the rate of change in average climate and landscape properties that govern how bands of similar temperature redistribute spatially as climate changes.
-For example, in a region with high topographic diversity, a species may be able to track its climatic niche through relatively small dispersal distances (e.g. 10s or 100s of meters) upslope or downslope.
+It is an integration of the rate of change in average climate and landscape properties that govern how bands of similar temperature redistribute spatially as climate changes.
+For example, in a region with high topographic diversity, a species may be able to track its climatic niche through relatively small dispersal distances (e.g., 10s or 100s of meters) upslope or downslope.
 By contrast, keeping pace with preferred climate under the same magnitude of temperature rise in the plains may require much larger dispersal distances – 100s or 1000s of kilometers.
-Velocity of future temperature change used here follows the method of Loarie et al. (2009), and is essentially the ratio of the projected temporal rate of change (C/year) to the spatial rate of change (C/km).
-Projected temporal rate of change was based on the 20-year mean (2040-2060) projection for mean annual temperature from the HadGEM2-ES model (CMIP5) and the baseline (1960-1990) temperature available from Worldclim v1.4.
-Spatial rate of change was derived from 30 arc second elevation data and calculated with the ‘terrain’ function from the R ‘raster’ package.
+Velocity of future temperature change used here follows the method of Loarie et al. (2009) and is essentially the ratio of the projected temporal rate of change (°C/year) to the spatial rate of change (°C/km).
+Projected temporal rate of change was based on the 20-year mean (2040-2060) projection for mean annual temperature from the HadGEM2-ES model (CMIP5) and the baseline (1960-1990) temperature available from Worldclim 1.4.
+Spatial rate of change was derived from 30 arcsec elevation data and calculated with the terrain function from the R ‘raster’ package (Appendix S4).
+We chose climate velocity as our climate metric of choice because it is one of the most established climate metrics to date and seemed the most appropriate climate risk metrics to incorporate here.
 We also explored an alternative measure of climate risk: exposure to extreme events.
-Detailed methods and results for this alternative measure are provided in the online Supporting Information.
+Detailed methods and results for this alternative measure are in Appendix S5.

-Multi-objective optimization of risk reduction
+Multiobjective optimization of risk reduction